TheDragonCode/notify-exceptions/README.md

 ### Jira

-If you need to create applications in the Jira service, then you need to install the package [lesstif/php-jira-rest-client](https://github.com/lesstif/php-jira-rest-client):
+If you need to create issues in the Jira, then you need to install the package [lesstif/php-jira-rest-client](https://github.com/lesstif/php-jira-rest-client):
 ```bash
 composer require lesstif/php-jira-rest-client
 ```